trevorism/create-project/README.md

 * createJavaGroovyCompositeProject - Creates a new project with both java and groovy
 * createScalaProject - Creates a new scala project
 * createJavaWebProject - Creates a new java web project, with the jersey and jackson libraries.
+* createGroovySpringBootProject - Creates a new groovy web project, with spring boot.

 This plugin does three things: